utah-cs3550-fa24/assignments/hw5.md

 customize it to the currently-logged-in user.
 To do so, you will need to use a few Django features.

-First of all, the currently-logged-in user is available in `request.user`.
+Recall that the currently-logged-in user is `request.user`.
 Note that if the user is _not_ logged in, this will be an `AnonymousUser`.
 You can tell whether a user is the `AnonymousUser` by looking at the `User`'s `is_authenticated` field, which is `True` for real users and `False` for the `AnonymousUser`.

-Secondly, you will need to determine what kind of user someone is.
+You will need to determine what kind of user someone is.
 You can do so by examining the `groups` field on a `User`.
 This is a `ForeignKey` style field, so, for example, if you want to know if a user is a student, you can check if the user's `groups` contain any objects with a `name` of `"Students"`, like this:

 ```
 def is_student(user):